guerreroda/data/README.md

 **Last Edit:** 02/19/2018.

-**NOTICE:** All datasets are original content from ongoing projects available for free.
+**NOTICE:** All datasets are original content, available for free.
 Please make good use of it and quote.

 ## Venezuelan Prices Tracker